premchander-revature/interviewquestions/DDL.md

 <blockquote>

-- While deleting the column need to mention the `drop` command along with column and column_name.
+- While deleting the column, we need to mention the `drop` command along with column and column_name.

 </blockquote>
 </details>